Adamssss/projectEuler/README.md

 # projectEuler

-project euler
+Project Euler

 the python codes for solving problems on project Euler

+uploaded by now: problems 1-150

 from
 	https://projecteuler.net/problems